-Massage Therapy is a proven and effective means of relaxation and stress relief.
-Therapeutic massage is increasingly being recommended by doctors and other health care professionals to complement traditional medicine as research proves its healing effects.
+Massage Therapy is a clinically proven effective treatment for stress and pain relief.
+Therapeutic massage is increasingly being recommended by doctors and other health care professionals as research continues to document that it is powerful and cost effective.

-Here are some of the ways massage can help improve a person’s health:
+Here are some of the many ways massage can help improve a person’s health:

 - Increases Blood Circulation and Lymph Flow